tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 A component might need to subscribe to the current state of any other component provided it knows the location of that component.
 In order to subscribe to current state, it may use the `subscribeCurrentState` method of the `CommandService`.
 More details about the usage of `subscribeCurrentState` can ber found @ref:[here](./command.md#subscribecurrentstate).

-If a component wants to publish its current state then it can use the `currentStatePublisher` provided by `csw-framework` in `ComponentHandlers`.
-More details about the usage of `currentStatePublisher` can ber found @ref:[here](../framework/publishing-state.md).
+If a component wants to publish its current state then it can use the `currentStatePublisher` provided by `csw-framework` in the `CswContext` object passed into `ComponentHandlers`.
+More details about the usage of `currentStatePublisher` can be found @ref:[here](../framework/publishing-state.md).

 ## Subscribing to Events